Uncomplicated private hospital insurance that covers the essentials and costs as little as $17.39 a week including a 26.79% government rebate.

 There are a few other eligibility requirements that must also be met to qualify for cover, including:

-- Not having a private hospital insurance policy with another provider.
+- Not having a private hospital insurance policy with another health fund.

 - Having your policy reflect your Australian state of residence.